Reviews You Can Rely On

 Credit: Joshua Hutchens

-If you're on the hunt for an e-bike that goes beyond gentle pedal assist, check out the best class 3 electric bikes from our review.
-Our e-bike experts bought and tested 13 of the top models for wheel-to-wheel comparison to help you find a model that's right for you.
+If you're in search of an e-bike that goes beyond gentle pedal assist, check out the best class 3 electric bikes from our review.
+While Class 3 is a broad categorization, this selection represents 8 of our favorite moped-style and fat-tire models that we've stacked up, tested, and compared to help you find a model that's right for you.
 We spend several weeks testing each bike, putting them through rigorous tests in the performance areas that matter most.
 Our ratings and results allow you to choose the bike that best suits your needs.
-Whether you want an urban commuter, a zippy errand runner, or a comfortable way to take in the miles, we'll show you what to expect for your dollars.
+Whether you want an urban commuter, a zippy grocery getter, or a comfortable way to take in the miles, we'll show you what to expect for your dollars.

-There are constantly new products in the e-bike market.
+The e-bike market is constantly churning out new products.
 Our cycling specialists stay on top of trends and have tested a wide range of the top bikes, including the best electric bikes, the best electric cargo bikes, and best folding electric bikes to see how they compare and which ones do best in real-world conditions.

 Overall Score Sort Icon